Alejogb1/job-board/blog-data/how-can-i-create-a-jar-file-containing-only-a-specific-package-from-a-multi-package-project.md

 id: "how-can-i-create-a-jar-file-containing-only-a-specific-package-from-a-multi-package-project"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I remember a project back in my early days, a sprawling enterprise application where we had a common utilities library with, shall we say, varying degrees of cohesion.
 We needed to extract a specific set of utility classes, neatly packaged, for use in a separate, smaller service.
 Bundling the whole thing was overkill, and a maintenance headache waiting to happen.
 It wasn't immediately obvious how best to accomplish this, but through some experimentation, I arrived at several effective methods for creating a jar file containing only a specific package from a multi-package project, which I'll share with you now.

 Fundamentally, the challenge lies in directing the jar packaging process to selectively include only the resources you specify.
 A default jar build, whether managed by maven, gradle, or ant, will typically include all compiled class files found under your project's source directories.
 Therefore, we need to override this behavior.
 Here are three ways I’ve successfully done it, using different build tools.